 The benefits that your roof brings to your home or business cannot be underestimated.
 Not only do they protect the

-As one of the leading roofers at Lake of Ozarks, we are often asked if metal roofing is better than
+As one of the leading roofers at Lake of Ozarks, we are often asked, “Is metal roofing better than a shingle roof?”

 “Jefferson City Hit with Large Hail Storm” This headline made the local news as a major storm swept through Jefferson